Best California National Parks in the Summer

 Summer is a great time visit as you gain access to all the park areas, trails, and activities along with special summer events.
 Visitors can expect warm temps in the daytime, and cool temps in the evening.
 The average high in the summer is 70s to 80s and lows in the low 50s.
 For every 1000ft increase in elevation expect a 5 degree decrease in temperatures.

-Lassen Volcanic National Park Travel Tips
+Lassen Volcanic National Park Lodging

-Channel Islands National Park
+Channel Islands National Park in the Summer

 A chain of five islands off the Southern California coast, Channel Islands National Park is only accessible via boat, sea plane, or ferry.
 A remote natural environment with no services or amenities, visitors need to come prepared with everything they need.
 Popular activities include dolphin or whale watching, hiking, picnicking, kayaking and more.